w-frank/rp-wildlife-camera/README.md

 # Raspberry Pi Wildlife Camera

-A simple, remote wildlife camera system, powered by the Raspberry Pi and iPhone.
+A wildlife camera system, powered by the Raspberry Pi and iPhone.

 ## To Do